Klorator/aquaras/README.md

 ## Random group generator

-Created the function `ras.ran_series()` to distribute a list of observations/compounds into groups randomly.
+Created the function `ras.Randomizer()` to distribute a list of observations/compounds into groups randomly.
+Can create multiple series and write to excel file (not default).

 ## Planned features